Natural Lice Prevention & Treatment (Even for Super Lice / Drug Resistant Lice)

 10 drops of lavender essential oil

 Rinse hair with apple cider vinegar and apply the oil mixture to your hair.
 Cover it with a shower cap and leave it in for 6 or 8 hours (sleep on it if you don’t have time during the day).
-Comb through with a nit comb the next morning and shampoo as you normally would.
-Use this treatment every day for one week to get rid of head lice.

-Other Measures to Take to Prevent Lice Infestation
+Other Measures to Prevent Lice Infestation

-1. Talk to your child about not sharing her personal items.
+1. Talk to your child about not sharing their personal items.
 Younger children tend to be very willing to share things like hats, headbands, hair ties, head phones and helmets, which is a no-no when it comes to lice prevention.

 2. Wash and dry items, hats, pillows, bedding, clothing at temperatures greater than 130 degrees or dry cleaning.